-Food trucks are more popular today than ever before.
-You’ve likely seen them at festivals, birthday parties, weddings, and other special events.
-In addition, since the COVID-19 pandemic began, many patrons opt for grabbing meals from food trucks instead of visiting restaurants.
+Food trucks are more popular today than ever before; you’ve likely seen them at festivals, birthday parties, weddings, and other special events.
+In addition, since the COVID-19 pandemic began, many patrons have opted for grabbing meals from food trucks instead of visiting restaurants.

-If you’re intrigued by the idea of running a food truck or already own one and want to learn how to grow a food truck business, keep reading this post!
+If you’re intrigued by running a food truck or already own one and want to learn how to grow a food truck business, keep reading this post!

 The Food Truck Craze Continues

-The idea of food trucks began in 1961 when street vendors sold food from push carts in New York.
-Construction workers, delivery personnel, and garment workers bought meat, sandwiches, and fruit from them.
-In 1974, the first taco truck, King Taco came to life and led to a successful brick-and-mortar restaurant chain in Southern California.
+The idea of food trucks began in 1961 when street vendors sold food from carts in New York.
+Construction workers, delivery personnel, and garment workers bought meat, sandwiches, and fruit.
+In 1974, King Taco’s first taco truck came to life and led to a successful brick-and-mortar restaurant chain in Southern California.

-Food trucks have been growing at an exponential rate since the recession in 2008.
-As of 2019, there were more than 23,000 food trucks in the United States earning about $1 billion each year.
+Food trucks have been growing exponentially since the recession in 2008.
+As of 2019, there were more than 23,000 food trucks in the United States, earning about $1 billion each year.

-When they first started to appear in 2008, food trucks were “trendy.”
-Today, however, they’re a mainstream concept that are often preferred over restaurants and fast food.
+When they first started to appear on the food scene in 2008, food trucks were considered “trendy.”
+Today, however, they’re a mainstream concept often preferred over restaurants and fast food.

 Inside The Growth of the Food Truck Industry

 While the restaurant industry has grown about 2 percent in recent years, food trucks have skyrocketed at an annual growth rate of 7.9 percent.
 The food truck craze shows no sign of slowing down as people view food trucks as a fun and affordable way to try new foods.

 More and more people are realizing the growth of this industry and pursuing food truck ventures as a result.
 Here’s why: they require a much smaller initial investment than a restaurant.
 Startup costs will depend on your state but are typically as little as $30,000 to $40,000.